mayee123/PhylogenyCG/README.md

 (7) YuLab, SMU. ggtree.
 GitHub repository.(2019) https://github.com/YuLab-SMU/ggtree

 (8) Ewels, P.A., Peltzer, A., Fillinger, S. et al. The nf-core framework for community-curated bioinformatics pipelines.
 Nat Biotechnol 38, 276–278 (2020)

+(9)Burall, L. S., Grim, C. J. et al. A clade of Listeria monocytogenes serotype 4b variant strains linked to recent listeriosis outbreaks associated with produce from a defined geographic region in the US.
+PloS one 12, 5 (2017)